Skip Navigation

 Melissa H. Kong, Vice Chair

-Dr. Kong is grateful to Be The Match for helping to save her husband's life when he needed a bone marrow transplant.
+Dr. Kong is grateful to NMDP for helping to save her husband's life when he needed a bone marrow transplant.
 She praises God for a healthy husband, a son and identical twin daughters, and feels blessed for the opportunity to serve others going through the bone marrow transplant process.
 Her personal experience as the primary caregiver and health care advocate for her husband motivates her desire to help other caregivers and family members of patients undergoing bone marrow transplantation.

 Melissa is the Medical Director of Ablacon, a company developing electrographic flow mapping, a novel and transformative technology for guiding the treatment of patients with cardiac arrhythmias.
 As a cardiac electrophysiologist, she was a partner at Silicon Valley Cardiology, a high-volume private practice with an extensive clinical research program and has expertise in the management and ablation of complex arrhythmias including atrial fibrillation, supraventricular, and ventricular tachycardias as well as comprehensive cardiac device management including pacemaker, cardioverter-defibrillator, cardiac resynchronization therapy device implantation and both laser and mechanical lead extraction.
 She has also served as the EP liaison on the Heart Failure Council of the Palo Alto Medical Foundation and was a Sequoia Hospital Foundation board member for six years.
 As an author on numerous peer-reviewed articles, Melissa remains actively involved in clinical research.
 She also serves as an advisory board member and/or consultant to several public and private healthcare companies.